Register of Historic Places

 Step Two: Submitting a Nomination Form to SHPD

-- After the form is complete and includes all required documentation, it is submitted to SHPD by the corresponding review board deadline to email@example.com.
+- After the form is complete and includes all required documentation, submit to SHPD in Word format by the corresponding review board deadline to firstname.lastname@example.org.

 - Deadlines and notification schedule can be found on our website: http://dlnr.hawaii.gov/shpd/state-register/state-review-board/